 Who Should Sign Up for a Marketplace Plan?

-Everyone who does not have employer sponsored insurance (either directly or through a family member, including your parents if under age 26), Medicaid, CHIP, or Medicare.
-If you do not, you will receive a minimum uninsured penalty of $695, and the IRS is still enforcing it.
-And, as noted, 80% of Americans can find a 2018 ACA marketplace plan for less than $75 with subsidies.
+Everyone who does not have employer sponsored insurance (either directly or through a family member, including your parents, if you are under age 26), Medicaid, CHIP, or Medicare.

 Why Should I Sign Up for a Marketplace Plan?